openbullet/openbullet/README.md

 Link to the [Official Forum](https://forum.openbullet.dev/)

+**NEW!** The Plugin System was released with version 1.2.0.
+You can find a [sample Plugin](https://github.com/openbullet/openbullet-plugin) with fully documented code that you can use as a basis to develop your own plugins!

 - - - -

 OpenBullet is a webtesting suite that allows to perform requests towards a target webapp and offers a lot of tools to work with the results.
 This software can be used for **scraping** and **parsing data**, automated **pentesting**, unit testing through **selenium** and much more.